hanishkvc/prgs-rustland-tester-fuzzerk/README.md

 performance unnecessarily, in release builds.
 This improves vm run speeds by 6 times.

 Use common helpers wrt Jump and Call, whether direct or through if-conditional running.

+Add support for XCasting, so that one interpret the underlying data in the cloths of string or hex string or to trim a string or so.

 ### TODO